 For a glimpse into the Canadian North, visit the Canada Goose Arctic Gallery at the Canadian Museum of Nature, located a few blocks south of Parliament Hill.
 The space highlights the people, landscapes, plants and animals of this northern region.
 The Beyond Ice multimedia experience features animations and sound that are produced by Inuit artists and projected on real blocks of ice that visitors can touch.
 And the Northern Voices Gallery features changing exhibitions curated by Northern communities.

 In the evening, consider attending a performance at the National Arts Centre, home to the first national Indigenous Theatre department in the world.
 The presentations are based on, performed by, or created by Indigenous artists, and they’re performed in English, French and multiple Indigenous languages.
 The NAC also hosts free programming, including powwow dance classes!

 Day 2—Important commemorations

-Immerse yourself in Canadian wilderness at Omega Park, less than an hour's drive east of Ottawa in Montebello, Quebec.
+Immerse yourself in Canadian wilderness at Parc Omega, less than an hour's drive east of Ottawa in Montebello, Quebec.
 Take a safari through the 2,200-acre (890-hectare) nature and wildlife preserve to see Canadian animals in their natural habitats.
 Then explore the First Nations Trail which highlights the 11 First Nations of Québec through sculpted totems and other installations.
 The trail is open year-round.

 Back in Ottawa, take a stroll to see some meaningful installations.
 Just east of the National War Memorial, the Valiants Memorial pays tribute to important figures in Canada’s military history.
 You’ll see the bust of Thayendanegea (also known as Joseph Brant), a Mohawk warrior who settled in Ontario after supporting the British during the American Revolution.